harvesthill/reddit-wiki-archive/steroids/draft.md

 **Aromatase inhibitors:** These are compounds such as Aromasin (Exemestane), Arimidex (Anastrozole), and Letrozole (Femara).
 Rather than block the activity of Estrogen at the cellular level in different tissues, aromatase inhibitors (AIs) serve to lower total circulating Estrogen levels in the body by way of inhibiting the aromatase enzyme, which is the enzyme responsible for the conversion of androgens into Estrogen.
 The conversion of androgens into Estrogen results in excess Estrogen levels, which, as explained earlier in this article, will trigger the negative feedback loop leading to suppression of Testosterone production.
 By way of lowering total circulating blood plasma Estrogen levels, AIs will engage the negative feedback loop in a positive manner and result in the release of LH and FSH for the manufacture and secretion of more Testosterone.
 This is essentially due to the hypothalamus realizing that circulating Estrogen levels are too low, and will attempt to increase circulating levels of Testosterone in order for a portion of the Testosterone secreted to be able to become aromatized into Estrogen in order to restore the hormonal balance.
 The main importance of aromatase inhibitors is the ability to mitigate the Estrogenic effects of HCG, if HCG is utilized in certain ways that will be expanded on later.
 It is important to note, however, that the majority of aromatase inhibitors do not comply very well with SERMs such as Nolvadex, and that very specific choices should be made in regards as to which AI is used during PCT.

-### SERMs: Nolvadex, Clomid, Toremifene, &amp; Raloxifene
+### SERMs: Nolvadex, Clomid, Toremifene, & Raloxifene

 The question is often asked among the anabolic steroid using community: Clomid or Nolvadex?
 Which one for PCT?
 But there are also relatively newer SERMs as well.
-Toremifene (Torem) &amp; Rolaxifene (Rolax).
+Toremifene (Torem) & Rolaxifene (Rolax).

-First of all, we will look at the two main SERMs people use for PCT -- Nolvadex &amp; Clomid.
+First of all, we will look at the two main SERMs people use for PCT -- Nolvadex & Clomid.
 Nolvadex on a mg for mg basis is far more effective than Clomid in stimulating endogenous Testosterone production, as well as being a more cost-effective choice than Clomid itself.
 Studies have demonstrated that 150mg of Clomid (Clomiphene Citrate) administered daily raised endogenous Testosterone levels of 10 healthy males by approximately 150%, while incidentally, 20mg of Nolvadex (Tamoxifen Citrate) daily raised endogenous Testosterone levels by the same amount.^[12] It is very evident here that Clomid is very effective for this purpose, but Nolvadex seems to be a more cost-effective choice seeing as though it is more effective than Clomid when compared mg for mg.
 In the same study, they directly examined the effects of Nolva and Clomid on the pituitary.
 They infused the men with 100 mcg of GnRH and then measured LH output from the pituitary.
 The men taking nolvadex at 20mg/day had a significantly increased LH response to GnRH.
 In contrast, the men taking clomid had reduced LH output, a decreased sensitivity to GnRH.
 The researchers stated that "a role of the intrinsic estrogenic activity of Clomid which is practically absent in Tamoxifen (Nolva) seems the most probable explanation."^[12] Likewise, Clomid actually has been studied to exhibit Estrogen agonist effects at the pituitary in vitro.^[13] What all this means is that Clomid potentially will work in varying degrees as an Estrogen at the pituitary gland, triggering the negative feedback loop and reducing the output of Testosterone stimulating gonadotropins (LH and FSH).
 This is a problem during post cycle therapy, which is a period in which individuals are trying to recover their HPTA function rather than halt it even further.
 Ideally, one would want a SERM that exhibits almost 100% Estrogen antagonistic effects on the pituitary gland.

 In addition to all this, vision sides are common Clomid and could may cause irreversible changes.^[19] Nolvadex may potentially cause some vision sides as well,^[20] but they are known to be more prominent in Clomid than Nolvadex.^[17] More on [Side Effects]( ) below.

 Despite all of this, it should still be noted that the FDA actually recommends clomid for treatment of male hypogonadism and that high doses are unnecessary to bring hypogonadal men into range.^[15][18]

-To touch lightly on Torem &amp; Ralox, they have all been compared and studied alongside Nolva.^[16] The study looked at the effects of each SERM in just under 300 infertile men with low sperm count and low testosterone levels.
+To touch lightly on Torem & Ralox, they have all been compared and studied alongside Nolva.^[16] The study looked at the effects of each SERM in just under 300 infertile men with low sperm count and low testosterone levels.
 The men were given 20mg Nolvadex, 60mg Toremiefene or 60mg Rolaxifene every day for three months.
 [See Figure 1 from the study here showing results month to month.](https://imgur.com/a/qIHpf4B) Or see table below with the medians and results after three months:

 SERM | FSH (mIU/mL)| LH (mIU/mL)| Testosterone (ng/dL) | Sperm concentration (x 10^6 / mL) | Normal sperm forms (%)
 :----:|:----:|:----:|:----:|:----:|:-----